pityka/lamp/docs/docs/multigpu.md

 All tensor data is transfered directly between devices by NCCL.
 However NCCL itself does not provide implementations for control messages and initial rendez-vous.
-One can use MPI, a raw TCP socket or other means of communication for this purpose.
-Lamp abstracts this functionality away in the `lamp.data.distributed.DistributedCommunication` trait and provides an implementation using Akka in the `lamp-akka` module.
+Lamp abstracts this functionality in the `lamp.data.distributed.DistributedCommunication` trait and provides an implementation using Akka in the `lamp-akka` module.
 This message channel for control messages is very low throughput, it broadcasts the NCCL unique id, and a few messages before and after each epoch.